John Paulding (sculptor)

 John Paulding (April 5, 1883 – April 15, 1935) was an American sculptor best remembered for his World War I memorials.
 Paulding was born in Darke County, Ohio.

-He studied sculpture at the Art Institute of Chicago and was to remain in Chicago until his death at an early age in 1935.
+He studied sculpture at the Art Institute of Chicago and remained in Chicago until his death in 1935 at age 52.

 At least two of his World War I memorials became very popular and casts of them can be found in many places throughout the United States.

 Controversy with E. M. Viquesney

 Paulding and sculptor E. M. Viquesney both produced very similar World War I monuments within a few months of each other, resulting in various copyright violation lawsuits.